-ZTO Express (Cayman) Inc. (ZTO) CEO Meisong Lai on Q3 2020 Results - Earnings Call Transcript

 Baoying Zhai

-So my first question is regarding transportation cost, although this is all expectations compared with the competitor's transportation cost during the same period it looks a little bit weird.
-So I wanted to break down more on the transportation cost compared with the second quarter, we know that has duly recovered with the impact of peso compared to the second quarter income recovery and what's the average load rate of the second quarter -- in the third quarter and what's the average weight of the travels and averaged mile of travel?
+So my first question is regarding transportation costs.
+Although this is quite in line with my own expectations, compared with the competitors' transportation costs during the same period, it looks a little bit weird.
+So I want to break down more on the transportation cost.
+Compared with second quarter, we know that toll has been fully recovered.
+What's the impact per parcel compared with second quarter in terms of the toll recovery?
+And what's the average load rate on the second -- in the third quarter of the fleet?
+And what's the average weight of the parcels and average mileage of the parcels?

-And my second question is a follow-up question on the competition, because if we do their simple calculation, we can see our competitors already made a few unit profit and number four and number five players are already there and as Lai mentioned previously we do see the inflection point, but how long it will be and what could be the single trigger event it is the older players lovemaking or we have to surpass next year target for this year.
+And then my second question is a follow-up question on the competition.
+Because if we do the simple calculation, we can see our two major competitors already made a few cents unit profit, and the number four and the number five players are already loss-making.
+And as Lai Song mentioned previously, we will see the inflection point soon, but how long it will be?
+And what could be the single trigger event?
+It -- is it the older players' loss-making or we have to surpass a market share target first.

 Sophie Li